transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 #### Create the ordering service and use the certificates from the external CA for each ordering node
 {: #ibp-console-adv-deployment-create-five-node-os}

-Now that you have created a JSON file with all of the certificates for the ordering nodes, you are ready to create the ordering service.
+After you create the JSON file with all of the certificates for the ordering nodes, you are ready to create the ordering service.

-1. On the **Nodes** tab click **Add ordering service**.
+1. On the **Nodes** tab, click **Add ordering service**.
 2. Make sure the option to **Create** an ordering service is selected.
 Then click **Next**.
 3. Enter a single **Display name** for the five ordering nodes.
 The display name that you provide will be the prefix for each ordering node name and a number will be appended to it.
 4. In **Number of ordering nodes**, select **Five ordering nodes**.
 Then select **External Certificate Authority configuration** and click **Next**.
 5. Click **Add file** to upload the JSON file that contains all of the certificates.
 6. Select the **Organization MSP** definition that you imported.
 7. Because you are using a paid cluster, on  the next panel, you have the opportunity to configure resource allocation for the nodes.
-The selections you make here are applied to all five ordering nodes.
+The selections that you make here are applied to all five ordering nodes.
 If you want to learn more about how to allocate resources to your node, see this topic on [Allocating resources](#ibp-console-adv-deployment-allocate-resources).
 8. Review the summary and click **Add ordering service**.

 #### What's next